 How to Make Abstract Nouns?

 In many cases, you can take a concrete noun, adjective, or verb and by adding a suffix to it, or by slightly changing the root of the word, we can make them abstract.
 You can see some of these suffixes below:

 - -ness: happiness, sadness

 - -ance: defiance, intolerance

 - -ness: fitness, fondness

 Abstract or Concrete?

-It is not always an easy job to decide whether a noun is an abstract one or concrete one. for example, the word 'job' or 'laughter'.
+It is not always easy to decide whether a noun is abstract or concrete.
+For example, the word 'job' or 'laughter.'
 Some may argue that 'job' is the collection of tasks that a person does and you can see someone working at a job, but you cannot actually see a job.
 Therefore it's an abstract noun.
 'Laughter' is often cited as an abstract noun, but 'laughter' can be heard, which would make it a concrete noun.

 Based on what we can or cannot perceive through our five senses, we can categorize nouns into two groups

 - Concrete nouns